McKissick Island: Name

 The island derives its name from the McKissick family, who bought land in the area in the 1840s before Missouri's borders with Nebraska and Iowa had been finalized with those states' entry into the union.
 The family were among the first settlers of Fremont County, Iowa, where they founded McKissick's Grove about one mile north of the McKissick Island, thinking it was in Missouri.
 When Iowa entered the union in 1846, that grove near today's Hamburg, Iowa was determined to be in Iowa.

 The McKissicks moved to California in 1861.

 The island is officially called McKissick Island on the Geographic Names Information System.
 The island is northeast of the line that otherwise forms Nemaha County/Otoe County, but is considered a precinct (equivalent of a township) of Nemaha County.
 Maps interchangeably refer to it under both McKissick Island and McKissick's Island.
-However, the Supreme Court ruling calls it "McKissick's Island."
+The Supreme Court ruling uses the name McKissick's Island.